 I started this blog to help others find a way to change their lives as we have.
 I started it in the hopes of reaching people who felt as we did just a few short months ago…completely hopeless.
 And, honestly, just downright sick in the stomach every time I had to pay a bill or wondered how I could help my kids through college – let alone have anything left to retire with.

 Check out my Begin to Budget Bundle to help you create a budget you can actually stick to!
-I created this bundle based on the exact system we used to pay off $54,000 of debt in only 22 months!
-This 29-page printable budget binder will help you organize your finances, pay off debt and save money!
+I created this bundle based on the exact system we used to pay off $54,000 of debt in under 20 months!
+This 31-page printable budget binder will help you organize your finances, pay off debt and save money!